Prayer & Liturgy

 Liturgy literally means “the work of the people” and is the communal prayer of the Church.
 When we gather as a community to pray we bring our diverse gifts and unite our hearts and voices in praise of God.
 All members of the gathered assembly play an integral role in our communal prayer, and students, faculty, and staff serve as lectors, Eucharistic ministers, altar servers and musicians for our school liturgies.

 In addition to school-wide liturgies, individual classes gather for prayer and worship.
-Deacon Bob Cislo, McAuley faculty member, presides at Communion Services in our West Chapel on Tuesday and Thursday mornings at 7:30 A.M.
+Deacon Bob Cislo, McAuley faculty member, presides at Communion Services in our West Chapel on Wednesday mornings at 7:30 A.M.
 Exposition of the Blessed Sacrament is held the first Friday of each month in the West Chapel, and opportunities for the Sacrament of Reconciliation are offered throughout the year.